-Art museums 1 and 2 on my list are almost a tie if you take into account architecture and the view, but for the sheer volume and diversity of art that you can see at one location, Los Angeles County Museum of Art edged out the Getty Center in my view, especially with the addition of Broad Contemporary and the Resnick Pavilion.
+Art museums 1 and 2 on this list are almost a tie if you take into account architecture and the view, but for the sheer volume and diversity of art that you can see at one location, Los Angeles County Museum of Art edged out the Getty Center, especially with the addition of Broad Contemporary and the Resnick Pavilion.
 The encyclopedic collection ranges from pre-history to contemporary art.

 The Getty Center, high on a hill in Brentwood, houses the J. Paul Getty Museum's fine art and photography collections, while the antiquities reside in Malibu at the Getty Villa.
-The Getty Center is as popular for it's unique architecture, beautiful gardens and stunning views as for the breadth of its art collection.
+The Getty Center is as popular for its unique architecture, beautiful gardens, and stunning views as it is for the breadth of its art collection.

-The Norton Simon Museum in Pasadena is one of my favorite LA area art museums.
-It's a much more manageable size than LACMA or the Getty Center, and yet it contains some of the finest works of art in Southern California.
-All the impressionists are represented, with special focus on Picasso and Degas.
+The Norton Simon Museum in Pasadena is a much more manageable size than LACMA or the Getty Center, and yet it contains some of the finest works of art in Southern California.
+All the Impressionists are represented, with a special focus on Picasso and Degas.
 The entire lower level is devoted to Southeast Asian art.

 The Getty Villa in Malibu contains the J. Paul Getty Museum's antiquities collection on an Italianate villa on a bluff overlooking the Pacific Ocean.
 While the Greek, Roman and Etruscan statuaries are impressive, it's worth a visit just to admire the Villa and the view.

 The Museum of Latin American Art is a gem of an art museum in Long Beach.
-What I love about MoLAA is that it's unlike any other collection that you'll find in the US, containing only the work of major contemporary artists from Latin America.
+MoLAA is unlike any other collection that you'll find in the US, containing only the work of major contemporary artists from Latin America.

-The Museum of Contemporary Art and its partner, the Geffen Contemporary at MOCA, a few blocks apart in Downtown LA, are hard to rank, because there aren't really any permanent exhibits.
+The Museum of Contemporary Art and its partner, the Geffen Contemporary at MOCA, a few blocks apart in Downtown LA, are hard to rank because there aren't really any permanent exhibits.
 So where they should fall on a "best of" list depends on the current exhibition.
-I put them kind of in the middle due to their reputation in the art community, but I tend to be underwhelmed by their offerings.
 Check the exhibition schedule before planning a visit.

-I have a hard time identifying the Bowers Museum in Santa Ana as an art museum, although they do exhibit art.
+The Bowers Museum in Santa Ana isn't a traditional art museum, although they do exhibit art.
 Most of their exhibits are more of an ethnographic take on art.
 The permanent collection includes California Indian and other Native American art, pre-Columbian art, Asian and Pacific Islands art and art from Africa.
 They also host major traveling exhibits, such as the Terra Cotta Warriors.

 Annenberg Space for Photography

-The Annenberg Space for Photography in Century City is a relatively small space, but using a variety of multimedia exhibit tools, you could spend many hours perusing photo exhibits.
+The Annenberg Space for Photography in Century City is a relatively small space, but you could spend many hours perusing photo exhibits.
 Although fine art photography is not the focus of the Annenberg Space, and you might equally well find stunning landscapes or grisly images of war and famine, the art of photography is definitely in evidence.